exonum/exonum-doc/src/advanced/consensus/requests.md

 Receiving a consensus message from a node gives the message recepient an opportunity to learn certain information about the state of the message author, if the author is not Byzantine.
+The node saves this information in [the RequestState structure](#algorithm-for-sending-requests).

 ### Any Consensus Message